 Have you ever lost yourself in a calligraphy gif?
 Been totally mesmerised in the smooth flowing of the pen, the satisfying way the ink absorbs into the paper and the neatness of the finished word?
-Could be that you're a closet calligrapher!
-We sat down with calligrapher and hand letterer, Sandra Fernando, to find out more about the art, how you can give it a go, and how to turn it into a business.
+Could be that you’re a closet calligrapher!
+We sat down with calligrapher and hand letterer, Sandra Fernando, to find out more about the art, how you can give it a go, and how to turn your hobby into business.

 Hello, Sandra!
 Tell us a little bit about yourself—who are you and what do you do?

 Hello!
 I’m Sandra and I’m a modern calligrapher, hand letterer and graphic designer based in London.
 I use my skills to provide a unique, authentic and personal service for weddings and special events in the UK and abroad—from place cards to hand written mirror table plans and large event signage on wood or acrylic.

 I am always open to trying something new and pushing boundaries to produce items that are rare, unique and truly mean something to my clients.
 I want them to feel like their wedding/special event day is perfectly tailored to them by providing them with the little details and personal touches that I know will make them feel like their event is an true extension of themselves and their tastes, personality and interests.

 What is it about calligraphy that you love so much?

 For me, there is nothing better than a handwritten….well, anything!
 I love that nostalgic and special feeling you get from seeing your own name written down beautifully.
 Simply put, I love the feeling calligraphy gives me and being able to provide a service where items have been lovingly handwritten.